 Monthly plots (surface)

-Monthly plots from January and July in Domain 2 are shown below to highlight the seasonality of the WRF model performance at the surface.
-The January plot shows that temperatures at the surface are more strongly correlated with the observations than in July; however, the mean absolute error remains relatively high near 2 C. The dewpoint temperature shows a similar pattern except that it runs a more consistent high bias especially during the month of January.
-The mean absolute errors in relative humidity are higher in the month of January and, as with dewpoint temperature, there is a slight high bias for this period.
-The correlation coefficient between the relative humidity modeled by WRF and the observations are depressed especially in January, most likely a result of the higher absolute error and observed variability in dewpoint temperature errors.
-The mean absolute errors in the specific humidity are slighty larger in July, but this is likely due to higher moisture availability during the warm season.
-The mean bias data for specific humidity shows that generally the WRF under predicts the specific humidity in July.
-Wind speeds, consistent with earlier results, have mean absolute errors of approximately of 2 m s-1, with very low bias during both January and July.
-Wind direction errors are quite high around 40 at the surface, as the model is likely not simulating the frictional effects near the surface particularly well.
+Monthly plots from January and July in domain 1 are shown below to highlight the seasonality of the WRF model performance at the surface.
+The January plot shows that temperatures at the surface are more strongly correlated with the observations than in July; however, the mean absolute error remains relatively large near 2 C. The dew point temperature shows a similar pattern except that it runs a more consistent positive bias especially during the month of January.
+The mean absolute errors in relative humidity are larger in the month of January and, as with dew point temperature, there is a slight positive bias for this period.
+The correlation coefficient between the relative humidity modeled by WRF and the observations are depressed especially in January, most likely a result of the larger absolute error and observed variability in dew point temperature errors.
+The mean absolute errors in the specific humidity are slightly larger in July, but this is likely due to higher moisture availability during the warm season.
+The mean bias data for specific humidity shows that generally the WRF over predicts the specific humidity in July.
+Wind speeds, consistent with earlier results, have mean absolute errors of under 2 m s-1, with very small bias during both January and July.
+Wind direction errors are quite large around 40 at the surface, as the model is likely not simulating the frictional effects near the surface particularly well.